emilerik/100daysofcode/README.md

 ***

 ***
+#### Day 52/100: 2:10 // intro Express.js
+Today, I got started on back-end!
+Created a server file, and then installed nodemon, which was used to watch file change and restart server.
+Started by doing the old fashioned way of `const http = require('http');` and then created a server that way, but then installed Express.js and started playing around.
+Learned about how to use the different methods like .use, .get, .post et cetera.
+Couldn't do much with .post though, so I installed bodyParser to be able to parse whatever the user posted.

+To have a nice way of doing get, post, put and so on, I installed Postman, which is a desktop application used which can do all these things and present in a nice view.
+In short, a way of testing your serving before deploying it.

+Excited to learn more about Express and back-end, and integrate it into the face-recognition app!

+(By the way, I haven't solved that bug from yesterday yet...)

+***
 #### Day 51/100: 2:00 // sign in + node
 Today, I worked some more on the signing in functionality.
 I kept track of the where the user was at on the page, with `this.state.route` and could use it the determine whether to render the "sign in"-form, the "register"-form or the "detect face"-view.
 So far, the user can sign in by just clicking the "Sign in"-button, because I haven't added the back-end yet.
 I think it's looking pretty good though!

-Also got started on node and back-end - did some practicing writing code in a script.js-file and then running it with node in the terminal.
+Also got started on node - did some practicing writing code in a script.js-file and then running it with node in the terminal.
 Very cool!

 For some reason, I got a weird bug when using the face detection function after implementing sign in, so now it's not working...
 Will have to look at it tomorrow.